I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/stiusd/nf-stiusd-istiusd-initialize.md

 ## -remarks
 <p>The <b>IStiUSD::Initialize</b> method, which is exported by still image minidrivers, is the first <b>IStiUSD</b> method called after a minidriver has been loaded.
 The method must initialize the driver and device.</p>

-<p>The method should store the received <a href="NULL">IStiDeviceControl COM Interface</a> pointer, and it should call that interface's <a href="https://msdn.microsoft.com/library/windows/hardware/ff542933">IStiDeviceControl::AddRef</a> method.</p>
+<p>The method should store the received <a href="NULL">IStiDeviceControl COM Interface</a> pointer, and it should call that interface's <a href="image.istidevicecontrol_addref">IStiDeviceControl::AddRef</a> method.</p>

-<p>For devices connected to dedicated ports (such as SCSI devices), the method typically creates a read/write path to the device by calling <a href="fs.createfile">CreateFile</a> (described in the Microsoft Windows SDK documentation), using a device port name obtained by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff542944">IStiDeviceControl::GetMyDevicePortName</a>.</p>
+<p>For devices connected to dedicated ports (such as SCSI devices), the method typically creates a read/write path to the device by calling <a href="fs.createfile">CreateFile</a> (described in the Microsoft Windows SDK documentation), using a device port name obtained by calling <a href="image.istidevicecontrol_getmydeviceportname">IStiDeviceControl::GetMyDevicePortName</a>.</p>

 <p>For devices on shared ports (such as serial port devices), opening the port in the <b>IStiUSD::Initialize</b> method is not recommended, because access to other devices on the port will be locked out.
-For such devices, it is better to call <a href="fs.createfile">CreateFile</a> from within the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543829">IStiUSD::LockDevice</a> method.</p>
+For such devices, it is better to call <a href="fs.createfile">CreateFile</a> from within the <a href="image.istiusd_lockdevice">IStiUSD::LockDevice</a> method.</p>

 <p> If the device being opened is one for which multiple calls to <a href="fs.createfile">CreateFile</a> are not allowed (such as devices connected to a serial port), the driver typically does not call <b>CreateFile</b> unless the caller has opened the device for data transfers, as illustrated in the following <b>CodeExample</b>.</p>

 <p>The <b>IStiUSD::Initialize</b> method should validate the received STI version number and return an error if the received version does not match the driver's version.</p>

-<p>The following example opens a device port only if a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff542942">IStiDeviceControl::GetMyDeviceOpenMode</a> indicates an application has opened the device for data transfers.
-Such code might be used for a device that cannot support multiple <a href="fs.createfile">CreateFile</a> calls, such as a serial port device.</p>

-<p>The <b>IStiUSD::Initialize</b> method, which is exported by still image minidrivers, is the first <b>IStiUSD</b> method called after a minidriver has been loaded.
-The method must initialize the driver and device.</p>

-<p>The method should store the received <a href="NULL">IStiDeviceControl COM Interface</a> pointer, and it should call that interface's <a href="https://msdn.microsoft.com/library/windows/hardware/ff542933">IStiDeviceControl::AddRef</a> method.</p>

-<p>For devices connected to dedicated ports (such as SCSI devices), the method typically creates a read/write path to the device by calling <a href="fs.createfile">CreateFile</a> (described in the Microsoft Windows SDK documentation), using a device port name obtained by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff542944">IStiDeviceControl::GetMyDevicePortName</a>.</p>

-<p>For devices on shared ports (such as serial port devices), opening the port in the <b>IStiUSD::Initialize</b> method is not recommended, because access to other devices on the port will be locked out.
-For such devices, it is better to call <a href="fs.createfile">CreateFile</a> from within the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543829">IStiUSD::LockDevice</a> method.</p>

-<p> If the device being opened is one for which multiple calls to <a href="fs.createfile">CreateFile</a> are not allowed (such as devices connected to a serial port), the driver typically does not call <b>CreateFile</b> unless the caller has opened the device for data transfers, as illustrated in the following <b>CodeExample</b>.</p>

-<p>The <b>IStiUSD::Initialize</b> method should validate the received STI version number and return an error if the received version does not match the driver's version.</p>

-<p>The following example opens a device port only if a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff542942">IStiDeviceControl::GetMyDeviceOpenMode</a> indicates an application has opened the device for data transfers.
+<p>The following example opens a device port only if a call to <a href="image.istidevicecontrol_getmydeviceopenmode">IStiDeviceControl::GetMyDeviceOpenMode</a> indicates an application has opened the device for data transfers.
 Such code might be used for a device that cannot support multiple <a href="fs.createfile">CreateFile</a> calls, such as a serial port device.</p>

 ## -requirements
 <table>